continuousdemo/platform-theme/README.md

 npm run build
 ```

-Note: if you have Phing installed globally, you can also use the following command which will install the development environment and build the theme:
+Note: if you want to use Phing, you can also use the following commands which will install the development environment and build the theme:

 ```bash
 composer install